K-Craw/SV_Wiki_Scraper/readme.md

     - Change query so that it returns a list of the items instead of returning a string.
 This way the items could be used to handle data.
 Think with schedule: schedule can be handled and used to check where any NPC is at any time.
--Implement querying NPC location at date/time
-    - format: $V location <NPC> <Season> <Day> <Time>
-    - $V location lewis Spring 19 11:30am
-    - Probably going to have to parse this directly out of all the text contained within the correct table, since theres no easy way to query out what day/time each table refers to.
-Honestly easier to parse directly out of test since the text is formulaic.
-        -formula: <day of week> Time Location <time> <location> <time> <location> .... <day of week> Time Location....
-        Could parse the info out of this pretty easily.

-NPCS THAT NEED SCHEDULE IMPLEMNTED:
-    -All except abigail, lewis, penny, haley.

 To be implemented/plans:
     -Need to fix errors with spacing.